AlexisNava/cloudwatch-billing-alert/README.md

-# cloudwatch-billing-alert
+# Terraform Modules

-Terreform module to create a new billing alert in AWS CloudWatch
+This projects is a collection of personal Terrafom Modules

 ## Requirements